Overview of Diabetes in the U.S.

 People with diabetes must monitor their blood sugar (glucose) level to keep it within a normal, healthy range.
 People with diabetes should manage blood sugar by checking levels multiple times per day to be sure it is not excessively high (hyperglycemia) or low (hypoglycemia).
 When diabetes is not well managed or left untreated, it can result in complications such as:

 - Heart disease

 - Lower-extremity amputations

-The Centers for Disease Control and Prevention (CDC) estimates that 88 million adults in the U.S. have prediabetes, putting them at risk for developing type 2 diabetes and other conditions.
-Type 2 diabetes accounts for approximately 95% of all cases of diabetes in the United States and is preventable with regular physical activity and healthy weight loss.
+The Centers for Disease Control and Prevention (CDC) estimates that 88 million adults in the U.S. have prediabetes.
 A person with prediabetes is at an increased risk of developing type 2 diabetes.
-Lifestyle changes can prevent or delay the onset of type 2 diabetes.
-Evidence reviewed by the Community Preventive Services Task Force (CPSTF) supports intensive lifestyle interventions for diabetes management and combined diet and physical activity programs for diabetes prevention.
+Type 2 diabetes accounts for approximately 95% of all diabetes cases in the U. S. and is preventable with regular physical activity and healthy weight loss.
+The Community Preventive Services Task Force (CPSTF) recommends intensive lifestyle interventions for type 2 diabetes management and combined diet and physical activity programs for Type 2 diabetes prevention.

 Resources to Learn More

 An overview of the most common types of diabetes: type 1, type 2, and gestational diabetes.
 Written for individuals with diabetes and their families to better address diabetes care and management.

 Presents detailed information about the symptoms and causes of type 1, type 2, and gestational diabetes.

 1 in 3 American Adults Has Prediabetes.
 Do You?

 An interactive web-based risk assessment tool to help people identify if they have prediabetes.